-Our RPTU Story
+Our RPTU story

 "Is this the right place for me?": Starting your studies with a mentor

-Register as early as possible – then you get support right from the start
+Enrol as early as possible - then you get support right from the start

-The two students have a special connection: Kira is Selina's mentor.
-This was initiated by the Mentoring Programme of the Office for Gender Equality, Diversity and Family Affairs.
-‘Our project brings together tandems.
-These are an older student who is at least in their third semester and a first-year student from the same subject,’ explains Christine Klein, who coordinates the whole thing at the RPTU.
-The aim is for the more experienced student to advise and support the first-year student during their first two semesters – and perhaps warn them of one or two stumbling blocks.
-‘The first decisive criterion in the tandem formation is that both students are studying the same subject.
-If there is a wider choice, I look for shared hobbies and interests,‘ says Christine Klein, explaining the selection process.
-She recommends that interested female first-year students “register for the programme as early as possible.
-That way, you get support right from the start.’
+The two students share a special bond: Kira is Selina's mentor.
+This was initiated through the mentoring program of the Equal Opportunities, Diversity and Family Office.
+"Our project brings tandems together.
+These are an older student who is at least in their third semester and a first-year student from the same subject," explains Christine Klein, who coordinates the whole thing at RPTU.
+The aim is for the experienced student to advise and support the first-year student in her first two semesters - and perhaps warn her about one or two stumbling blocks.
+"The first decisive criterion when forming a tandem is that both students are studying the same subject.
+If there is a larger selection, I look for shared hobbies and interests," says Christine Klein about the selection process.
+She recommends interested first-year students: "Apply for the program as early as possible.
+That way you get support right from the start."

-”You have a point of contact with experience’
+"You have a contact person with experience"

-The mentoring programme first came to the attention of Selina, then a first-year student, via an email that landed in her inbox at the beginning of the 2023/24 winter semester.
-‘I was immediately drawn to it,’ she recalls.
-‘The transition from school to university is a big challenge.
-You have to organise yourself completely at university.
-For example, you have to put together your own timetable.’
-The exchange with her mentor was a great help to her in all of this.
-Mentor Kira, who was herself a mentee just a year earlier, can only confirm the advantages of the programme: ‘You have a contact person with experience.
-I didn't have to search for everything on the university website myself.
-There is a person you can ask anything.
-And you get tips you might not otherwise get.’
+Selina, a first-year student at the time, first heard about the mentoring program via an email that landed in her inbox at the start of the 2023/24 winter semester.
+"It immediately appealed to me," she recalls.
+"Because the transition from school to university is a big challenge.
+You have to organize yourself completely at university.
+For example, you have to put together your own timetable."
+The exchange with her mentor helped her a lot with all of this.
+Mentor Kira, who was a mentee herself a year earlier, can only confirm the advantages of the program: "You have a contact person with experience.
+I didn't have to find everything myself via the university website.
+There is one person you can ask anything.
+And you get tips that you might not otherwise get."

 Communicating proactively and preventively as a mentor

-Overall, you acquire a wide range of social skills, Kira sums up her time as a mentor.
-Skills that you can put to good use in your future life and career, not only if you might take on a leadership position at some point.
-Speaking of career: Where do you want your career to take you later on?
-Kira: ‘My dream job is to be an astronaut.
+Kira sums up her time as a mentor as follows: "Overall, you acquire a wide range of social skills.
+Skills that you can put to good use for the rest of your life and career, and not just if you eventually take on a management position.
+Speaking of careers: Where do you want to go professionally later on?
+Kira: "My dream job is to be an astronaut.
 But I can also imagine working in medical research.
-After all, my degree programme covers a lot of ground.’
-Selina is not yet sure what she wants to do later on.
-After her bachelor's degree, she first wants to do a master's.
-In the near future, however, she can imagine becoming a mentor herself.
+My degree gives me a broad base."
+Selina is not yet sure what she wants to do later.
+After her Bachelor's degree, she wants to do a Master's degree first.
+In the near future, however, she can definitely imagine becoming a mentor herself.

 Workshops and exciting contacts